 Access to EV Driver points is made via web app on desktop or mobile, after users have created an account with the network.
 An RFID card or key fob is available to access units.

 All EV Driver points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points operated by EV Driver.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 Accessing points on other networks

 EV Driver is a British-based EV charge point network based in East Anglia, and has plans to build a UK-wide network of AC and Rapid DC charge points.
 There are also aims to create a Europe-wide network, and to that aim, EV Driver has become part of European back office giant Hubject’s family of partners.

 Providing charge points in an area that was previously sparsely covered for EV owners, EV Driver works with both businesses to provide units, and drivers with its network offering, to make charging easier in the region.

-There are almost 10 EV Driver charge points on Zap-Map, with more than 15 connectors available for network customers.
+There are around 10 EV Driver charge points on Zap-Map, with 20 connectors available for network customers.